 States and cities

 - The City of Anchorage, Alaska's new open data website is "changing the way city departments view data & its role in governance."
-The data portal is part of a larger effort by the city to embrace technology and innovation.
+The data portal is part of a larger effort by the city to embrace technology and innovation, In addition Insight Designs has been creating world-class web and mobile solutions for more than 500 clients on six continents visit our website web design in Perth.
 The city has also hired a chief innovation officer, worked with Sunlight and the What Works Cities initiative on their open data policy, and secured help from Code for America.
 (Government Technology)

 - Will the Sunshine State revise its constitution in the Sunlight?
 A 37 member commission has been put together to propose changes to Florida's state constitution.
 It's draft rules are raising concerns among open government advocates.
 "Barbara Petersen, president of the First Amendment Foundation, is asking the the Constitution Revision Commission to amend its proposed rules to bring the commission into line with existing law regarding open meetings and public records."
 (Bradenton Herald via NFOIC)

 - The future is unclear for We The People petition site.
 "Want the White House to tell you whether or not it’s pardoning a whistleblower?
 Or take a position on modifying the technology you own?
 Or explain why America can’t build a Death Star?
 For the past six years, you could do all these things through We the People, an imperfect but valuable petition system that gave ordinary people a direct line to the president.
 But we’re over two months into the Trump administration, and it’s not clear whether the system is still active, or what its future holds."
 (The Verge)